Menu

 How do I sign up for a ride?

-Select the Rider if you are going to Ride.
-Fill in the information if not already part of your profile.
-Choose the length of route you think you will ride.
-Don't worry you can change your mind when signing up on the day or even during the ride.
+• Select the Rider if you are going to Ride.
+Fill in the information if it is not already part of your profile.
+Choose the length of the route you think you will ride.
+Don't worry; you can change your mind when signing up on the day of or even during the ride.

 How do I un-register for a ride I signed up for?